 Our warmth and hospitality are a product of our size.
 Living on the edge of the world as we do, it’s second nature for New Zealanders to reach out and make connections.

-Sonographers in New Zealand tend to work in small, friendly teams, so it’s easy to meet people and make new friends.
+Civil engineers in New Zealand tend to work in small, friendly teams, so it’s easy to meet people and make new contacts.

 There may be a number of visas you are eligible to apply for – each with its own criteria and application process.